-- 6.2.1: Encourage the maximization of street frontages by orienting the long side of buildings towards the street corridor. - 6.2.2: Orient building entrances and roadways toward transit stops, if present. - 6.2.3: Design fronts of commercial buildings with a minimum of 50% transparent facades and clearly marked entrances. - 6.2.4: Buildings with facades greater than 100 feet in length should be broken down in scale by means of the articulation of well-proportioned and separate volumes.
+- 6.2.1: Encourage the maximization of street frontages by orienting the long side of buildings towards the street corridor. - 6.2.2: Orient building entrances and roadways toward transit stops, if present. - 6.2.3: Encourage the design of buildings in urban areas to include elements that attract pedestrian attention, such as large display windows and signage, at street level. - 6.2.4: Buildings with facades greater than 100 feet in length should be broken down in scale by means of the articulation of well-proportioned and separate volumes.
 Strategic elements include the variation of architectural treatment and elements such as colors, materials, heights, setbacks. - 6.2.5: Encourage the design of buildings in urban areas to include elements that attract pedestrian attention, such as large display windows and signage, at street level.